ublue-os/website/docs/index.md

 ## Why would I use these?

 These images reflect a more [cloud-native](https://en.wikipedia.org/wiki/Cloud-native_computing) approach to running Linux on your desktop.
 We feel that a dedicated group of enthusiasts can automate a large amount of toil that plagues existing Linux desktops today.
 This is achieved by reusing cloud technologies as a delivery mechanism to deliver a more reliable experience.
+To quote the [goals of bootc](https://github.com/containers/bootc):

+> A toplevel goal is that every tool and technique a Linux system administrator knows around how to build, inspect, mirror and manage application containers also applies to bootable host systems.

+We like the sound of that, and we're hoping to be your "Desktop DevOps team", and if you want to learn, come hang out.
+We are here to teach and learn from each other.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vZ1LRe_foJY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>